999clover999/clover/README.md

 --now select thread ID, that's the last part of the link, example: https://boards.4chan.org/c/thread/2932664 ENTER 2932664

 --Wait for the program to finish

-Put the .exe in a folder you want the images in.

 And the MOST IMPORTANT THING
 Bully me in every possible way I like it(unironically)